 In response, we want to support Silverliners in all ways by virtual creative means, giving them the opportunity to take part in a variety of arts based activities via video link, such as art, music and sewing groups.

 We would like to run these virtual activities regularly so that we can continue to provide Silverliners with the chance to learn new skills and take part in group activities.
 It will also be a great opportunity for Silverliners to stay in contact with us and each other during this time of social isolation.

 The money we have asked for will pay for specialist therapists to provide online arts therapy to the Silverliners (people with brain injuries).

-We have teamed up with Homerton Hospital to create an opportunity for Silverliners to give to the community, rebuilding lives after brain injury through helping others.
+This fundraising page was originally set up to fund the Serenity Gardens Project, a gardening project we had teamed up with Homerton Hospital to create, an opportunity for Silverliners to give to the community, rebuilding lives after brain injury through helping others.